euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 In SfePy, various subdomains can be defined using *regions*, see [SfePy]_.
-For this purpose, a *topological Bézier mesh* is constructed, using only the corner vertices of the Bézier mesh, because those are interpolatory, i.e., they are in the domain or on its boundary, unlike the other vertices, see Figure :ref:`bezier-extraction` right.
+For this purpose, a *topological Bézier mesh* is constructed, using only the corner vertices of the Bézier mesh elements, because those are interpolatory, i.e., they are in the domain or on its boundary, see Figures :ref:`ig-domain-grids`, :ref:`bezier-extraction` right.

 Notes on Code Organization